H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 \
 ![enter image description here](https://github.com/H4MA-R/starter-hugo-academic/blob/master/content/post/FwordCTF2k21%20Automation/cert2.png?raw=true)

-Now for the emails, I opted to use Sendgrid because I was most familiar with it and I worked with it before in the FwordCTF first edition
+Now for the emails, I opted for Sendgrid because I was most familiar with it and I worked with it before in the FwordCTF first edition

 for those who don't know it Sendgrid is a platform used mainly for email marketing you can customize the emails and use the API key to use it in an automation script.